nhirakawa/programming-notes/java-concurrency-in-practice.md

 - Ensures updates to a variable are propagated predictably to other threads
 - Compiler and runtime know that the variable is shared and memory operations should not be reordered.
 - Not cached in registers or caches that are hidden from other processors
-- Behaves similar `SynchronizedInteger`, but no locking and executing thread does not block
+- Behaves similar `SynchronizedInteger` (Listing 3.3), but no locking and executing thread does not block
 - Writing to a `volatile` variable is like a `synchronized` block
   - Affects other variables as well
 - Commonly used for completion/interruption/status flags